ONLYOFFICE/onlyoffice.github.io/README.md

         ...
     });
     ```
+**Important**: when you integrate ONLYOFFICE Document Server with a 3rd-party storage, you need to use special connectors (integration apps).
+If you compile a connector from source code or create a new one, you can add plugins using Document Server config.
+If you use ready connectors (e.g. from ownCloud/Nextcloud marketplaces) adding plugins via config is not applicable.

 Mendeley plugin is installed by default for **Enterprise and Community Edition**.
 In case you need to install it yourself, do the following: